-One thing that I have noticed when riding around Sydney is that people love walking and running loops.
-There are the hugely popular Iron Cove 7km, Nepean River 8km and good old Centennial Park 4km tracks and then lots of smaller loops around football parks and small council parks.
+One thing that I noticed when riding around Sydney is that people love walking and running around loops.
+There is the hugely popular Iron Cove 7km, Nepean River at 8km and good old Centennial Park at 4km and then lots of smaller loops around football parks and small council parks.
 I even saw a group of people walking around a basketball court.
 Loops attract more people than up and back paths.

 Looking at my map of Sydney and whilst it included loops where they are available, it mostly shows how you might traverse from one place to another.
 Another interesting take on cycle routes is the diverse Bicycle NSW map which comprises of routes sent in by cycling groups and members, many of these are loops.

 So I decided to make a map of loops where there was no overlaps because I find them confusing.
 The idea for a Jigsaw map dawned on me.
 Shared boundaries, loops and no overlaps are the rules.
 I never wrote this up as there always seemed to be another loop on the edge.
 Well now I have

 The Worlds Biggest Puzzle

 The Sydney Jigsaw map got really big with 40 loops mostly longer than 30km in length.
 It certainly was interesting riding and building it and there are a few more rides to do on the periphery of the city.

 An easy way for most people to make a map will be a RideWithGPS ride collection.
 For most people this would actually involve less tech than a google my maps, just record and add to a collection.
 If your ride includes oddities like the final ride to the station or the visit to the cafe in the shopping centre.
 Just leave them, 100% accuracy is not really important, especially on a large map